timn/ha-solarflow/README.md

 appdaemon_mqtt_username: <APPDAEMON-MQTT-USERNAME>
 appdaemon_mqtt_password: "<APPDAEMON-MQTT-PASSWORD>"
 ```
-Restart AppDaemon and check the log to verify that everything went ok.
+Restart AppDaemon and check the log to verify that everything went OK.

 ### SolarFlow Scripts in AppDaemon